GRACeFUL-project/DSL-WP/events/Y3/WP4_DSL_Y3_review.md

-# GRACeFUL DSL Work Package Year 3 review
+# GRACeFUL DSL Work Package Final review

 Presented by Patrik Jansson, 2018-03-07.

-## Technical achievements w.r.t.
-WP objectives and tasks,
+## Technical achievements w.r.t.\ WP objectives and tasks,

 We have worked mainly on T4.4 and T4.5 of the DSL work package: